apache/activemq-website/src/components/classic/documentation/encrypted-passwords.md

 [Features](features) > [Security](security) > [Encrypted passwords](encrypted-passwords)

-As of ActiveMQ Classic 5.4.1 you can encrypt your passwords and safely store them in configuration files.
+As of ActiveMQ 5.4.1 you can encrypt your passwords and safely store them in configuration files.
 To encrypt the password, you can use the newly added `encrypt` command like:
 ```
 $ bin/activemq encrypt --password activemq --input mypassword
 ...